 Page

+Notice to Prospective Investors in the United States iii

+Enforceability of Civil Liabilities iii

+Defined Terms and Conventions iv

+Forward-Looking Statements vii

-Summary 1
+Summary

+The Offering

 Risk Factors

 Use of Proceeds

 The Dominican Republic

 The Economy

-Balance of Payments and Foreign Trade 65
+Balance of Payments and Foreign Trade

-The Monetary System 77
+The Monetary System

 Public Sector Finances

 Public Sector Debt

-Description of the Bonds
+Description of the New Bonds

-Book-Entry Settlement and Clearance 142
+Book-Entry Settlement and Clearance

-Transfer Restrictions 145
+Transfer Restrictions

 Taxation

-Plan of Distribution 151
+Plan of Distribution

-Official Statements 156
+Official Statements

-Validity of the Bonds
+Validity of the New Bonds

 General Information

 Appendix A - Global Public Sector External Debt A-1

-This listing memorandum has been prepared by the Republic solely for use in connection with the proposed offering of the securities described in this listing memorandum.
-This listing memorandum does not constitute an offer to any other person or to the public generally to subscribe for or otherwise acquire securities.
-You are authorized to use this listing memorandum solely for the purpose of considering the purchase of the Republic's bonds.
+This listing memorandum has been prepared by the Republic solely for use in connection with the proposed listing of the securities described in this listing memorandum.
+This listing memorandum is personal to each offeree and does not constitute an offer to any other person or to the public generally to subscribe for or otherwise acquire securities.
 Each prospective investor, by accepting delivery of this listing memorandum, agrees to the foregoing.
 This listing memorandum may only be used for the purpose for which it has been published.